 The academic history of the Graduate School of Arts & Sciences is rich with leaders of research and thought, innovators whose impacts have changed lives.
-The Graduate School offers MFA programs in Creative Writing and Playwriting and 30 PhD programs in the natural sciences, social sciences, and humanities.
+The Graduate School offers MFA programs in Creative Writing, Playwriting, and Literary Translation, and 30 PhD programs in the natural sciences, social sciences, and humanities.
 In keeping with the collaborative teaching and research culture that exists across BU, the Graduate School of Arts & Sciences partners in interdisciplinary graduate programs across the University in areas including molecular biology, cell biology, and biochemistry; bioinformatics; and neuroscience.
 Our programs reflects our strength as the heart of a major research university, the devotion of our faculty to teaching and mentoring, and the many advantages of our location in Boston.

 We invite you to explore your program of interest.

 When you are ready to take the next step, we welcome you to apply.